woltapp/blurhash/C/Readme.md

 # BlurHash encoder in portable C

 This code implements an encoder for the BlurHash algorithm in C. It can be used to integrate into other language using an FFI interface.
-Currently the Python uses this code.
+Currently the Python integration uses this code.

 ## Usage as a library